tektoncd/community/teps/0139-trusted-artifacts.md

 - Provide a set of upload and download steps for different storages.
 The proposal only considers the `workspace` storage as a default implementation managed by Tekton
 - Provide a mechanism for Tekton to inject user-defined digest, verify, upload and download steps, when the artifact API is used.
 Users can still benefit from the step interface and adopt user-defined steps when not using the artifact API to declare artifacts upfront
-- This proposal does not discuss how to expose artifacts outside of a pipeline, even though it sets foundations that could be used to achieve that
+- This proposal does not discuss how to inject or expose artifacts as inputs/outputs of a standalone `TaskRun` and for a `PipelineRun`, even though it sets foundations that could be used to achieve that.

-- This proposal does not discuss how to inject artifact as inputs to a pipeline, even though it sets foundations that could be used to achieve that.
-For instance, one could use a workspace pre-provisioned with artifacts and use artifact type params as inputs for a pipeline
+> Note: workspaces are often ephemeral and not necessarily good candidates for standalone `TaskRun` and `PipelineRun` inputs or outputs.
+Using [CSI workspaces](https://tekton.dev/docs/pipelines/workspaces/#csi) users may be able to fetch and publish artifacts from/to non-ephemeral locations, however we envision that in future users may benefit want to benefit from custom steps to fetch and publish artifacts from/to different kinds of storages.

 ### Use Cases